-We have a video camera with temperature readout mounted in the toy hauler that reads out in the truck, so we can keep tabs on what's happening with the dogs.
+We had a video camera with temperature readout mounted in the toy hauler that read out in the truck, so we could keep tabs on the dogs.

 This is a straight-back shot of the crates we have mounted.
 Same concept as in the house, with puppy crates above.

-The trailer has an entrance door into the toy hauler garage.
+The trailer had an entrance door into the toy hauler garage.
 You can see that in the shot on the left.

 On the right, is the door, opened.
-We have a telescoping ramp designed specifically for dogs.
-They come in and out on their own and they LOVE it!
-They have a ball out on a show trip.
+We had a telescoping ramp designed specifically for dogs.
+They LOVED it!
 We replaced the screen in the door with plexiglass to help maintain temperature in the trailer.

 Looking back, this is a picture of our Arkansas yard, where we used to live.